esteecodes/Build-a-Website-with-HTML-CSS-and-Github-Pages-CodeCademy/README.md

-# CodeCademy - Build a Website with HTML CSS and Github Pages <br> Skill Path
+# CodeCademy - Build a Website with HTML CSS and Github Pages

-## CodeCademy Projects
+## Skill Path

 ### Here I am just adding some projects I worked on as part of my codecademy course.